(Updated in August 2026)

 Talk about spirits within walls!

 But it doesn't have to be the home of someone famous, you see.
-Because I am in a constant state of historical reading, nearly every historic home tends to come to life when I step inside, or even when I see photographs.
+Because I am in a constant state of historical reading, even the historic homes of the common man or woman tends to come to life when I step inside, or even when I see photographs.

 I read at least a snippet from one or more of these books virtually on a daily basis, and the words just swirl around my brain throughout the day.
 And it's these continuous daily bits of information that, after a while of building and swirling in my head, begin to form a cohesive picture of the past.